dxw/playbook/guides/how-we-do-user-research.md

 Set out the things you'll say to the participant to let them them know what’s going on and make sure they feel comfortable.
 It can be helpful to write this out word for word, so you have something to fall back on when you’re tired, or get interrupted or distracted.

 The welcome should include things like:
-* **Thank you** - start off by letting participants know you appreciate them offering their time (incentivised or not)
+* **Thank you** - start off by letting the participant know you appreciate them offering their time (incentivised or not)
 * **Introduce yourself** - name, role, company and who you are working for
 * We are **independent researchers**, working on behalf of a client
-* **Signed consent/NDA** (if applicable) - has this been done?
-Any questions?
+* **Research purpose** - Explain what you’re trying to find out, eg We’re interested in how you recruit teachers for your school
+* **Remind them it is voluntary** - they can choose to stop at any time
 * **No right or wrong answers**, we’re only interested in what the participant thinks and the influences behind that
+* **Be honest** - as researchers we won’t be offended by any comments, we just want to find out what people really think about a service and how it might be improved
+* **Session set up** - who is taking notes or observing, how you are recording the session, how long the session will take, what we’ll be doing in that time, so that participants know what to expect
 * **Talk aloud as you go** - easier said than done, but this is incredibly important when testing prototypes of existing services
-* **Be honest** - as researchers we won’t be offended by any comments, we just want to find out what people really think about a service and how it might be improved
-* **Research purpose** - Recap what the session will focus on (without giving away too much detail that may alter behaviour) e.g. We’re interested in finding out more about why and how you would contact organisations like Ofsted or, we’re trying to learn more about how you would complete “x” task.
-* **Session set up** - who is taking notes or observing the session, recording set up, how long the session will take, what we’ll be doing in that time (e.g. general discussion, tasks, card sorting etc.) so that participants know what to expect.
-* **Remind them it is voluntary** - they can choose to stop at any time.
+* **Consent and non-disclosure** - Has this been done?
+Any questions?

-#### Topics and activities
+#### Topics, tasks and activities
-Have a section in your guide for each of the main interview topics, test tasks or workshop tasks.
+Have a section in your guide for each of the main interview topics, test tasks or workshop activities.

 For each one write out:
 * What you are trying to learn
-* For an interview topic, the starter questions you’ll ask along with likely follow up topics
+* For an interview topic, the starter questions you’ll ask along with likely follow ups
-* For a task, the steps to do, and any instructions and explanations for participants
+* For a test task or workshop activity, the steps to do, and any instructions and explanations for participants
-* How long the topic or task is likely to take
+* How long the topic, task or activity is likely to take
-* The priority - is this topic or task essential, or could you leave it out if you’re short of time
+* The priority - is this essential, or could you leave it out if you’re short of time

 #### Wrap up
-Describe how the researcher should conclude the sessions with the participants.
-This can include asking the participants for their final thoughts, asking them how the session went for them, letting them know what will happen next, and thanking them for their time.
+Describe how the researcher should conclude the session with the participant.
+This can include asking the participant for their final thoughts, asking them how the session went for them, letting them know what will happen next, and thanking them for their time.

 Also include any steps for the researcher, like collecting and storing recordings, or deleting data from prototypes.